achernikova/EvasionAttacksSDC/README.md

 Under regression folder there is 'test_image.csv' file for adversarial example against epoch regression model.
 In this case IMAGE_FILE = 'test_image.csv' and IMAGE_FOLDER = 'path to center/ folder'.

+This will produce images for the input files and corresponding adversarial examples under results/ folder.